jackkershaw/vital-signs/README.md

 - Used framer motion to add animation to my header opening and closing on mobile.
 Because of the nature of animating this, I found it simpler to have separate code for mobile and desktop here.

-- Ran Google Lighthouse to improve Accessibility
+- Ran Google Lighthouse to improve Accessibility, reaching a score of 100 after the following edits:

-  - Added aria-label for menu button in header on mobile
+  - Added aria-label for menu button in header on mobile, and other links in header.

 - updated to latest version of nextjs